DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/aws-installation.md

-# Atlas Team AWS Setup Instructions
+# Atlas Multinode & Multiuser AWS Setup Instructions

-The following document outlines how to setup and deploy a multi-node compute system that runs Atlas Team, including the Keycloak authentication system to AWS.
+The following document outlines how to setup and deploy a multi-node compute system that runs Atlas including the Keycloak authentication system to AWS.

+This setup is ideal for teams of Machine Learning Engineers who want to run Deep Learning jobs on an AWS compute cluster.

+If you are looking to setup _only for yourself_ without an authentication system follow the steps [here](aws-installation.md).

 ## Prerequisite
 * AWS account for admin